khello91/my_really_cool_project/Audit.md

 ## 1. Disclaimer
 The audit makes no statements or warrantees about utility of the code, safety of the code, suitability of the business model, regulatory regime for the business model, or any other statements about fitness of the contracts to purpose, or their bug free status.
 The audit documentation is for discussion purposes only.
 ## 2. Overview
 The project has only one file, the AfricaCoin.sol file which contains 289 lines of Solidity code.
 All the functions and state variables are well commented using the natspec documentation for the functions which is good to understand quickly how everything is supposed to work.
 *Nice Features*
 The contract provides a good suite of functionality that will be useful for the entire contract:
 It uses SafeMath library to check for overflows and underflows which is a pretty good practise, All the ERC20 functions are included it's a valid ERC20 token and in addition has some extra functionality for Mining.

-3. **Attacks made to the contract**
+## 3. Attacks made to the contract
 #In order to check for the security of the contract, we tested several attacks in order to make sure that the contract is secure and follows best practices.
 #[1.][Over and under flows]
 An overflow happens when the limit of the type varibale uint256 , 2 ** 256, is exceeded.
 What happens is that the value resets to zero instead of incrementing more.